Restaurants

 • The Royal Canadian Legion branch 124: For a real small-town experience and great fish and chips stop by the Legion on Thursday night.
 You will find locals and visitors enjoying fish and chips cooked up by Legionnaires and volunteers.
 Cash only!
 The money raised goes back into the community.

 • Niagara’s finest Thai: If you like Thai food you will love this restaurant.
 Lots of seafood, peanuts and chilies if you like.
-We ate here in March of 2021 the food was excellent.
 Warning spicy means spicy!

 • Ruffino’s pasta bar and grill Fran and I have visited Ruffino’s several times the food, service and atmosphere are excellent.
-They also sell bread, wine and munchies to go.

 © Copyright 2017 - All Rights Reserved